 - Due to the nature of our pysanka workshops, they cannot be booked as part of a tour

 For a fee structure, please call 244-3800 during business hours.

 Any group can book a guided tour following the above guidelines, including:

 - Special Interest Groups and Organizations

 Pysanky (Ukrainian Easter Egg) Workshops:

-- The minimum class size is 16 students and the maximum allowed is 30.
+- Minimum class size is 16 participants; and the maximum allowed is 30.

-- The workshop is approximately 2 to 2.5 hours
+- Workshops are approximately 2 to 2.5 hours in duration.

 Become a member:

 A good way to show your continuing support is to become a museum member.
 Annual membership rate is $20 for an Individual and $45 for a Family (includes dependants to the age of 18) and is valid to December 31 of each year.
 Renew early!